AFC Wimbledon: Managerial history

+Restarts coach and substitution coach

+In spring 2021, AFC Wimbledon appointed Andy Parslow as restarts coach, becoming the first English Football League club to appoint a specialist restarts coach.

+In summer 2021, AFC Wimbledon appointed Sammy Landers as substitution coach, becoming the English Football League club to appoint a specialist substitution coach.

 Women

-AFC Wimbledon Women switched affiliation from Wimbledon F.C. after the 2002–03 season.
+AFC Wimbledon Women switched affiliation from Wimbledon after the 2002–03 season.

-Kevin Foster is the manager and the team competes in the PL South East Division One.
+Kevin Foster is the manager and the team competes in the FA Women's National League South.

 Wimbledon Women's former player Sophie Hosking won an Olympic gold medal for Team GB in the women's lightweight double sculls at the London 2012 games.
 Hosking continues to be an avid supporter of AFC Wimbledon and demonstrated as such when she painted her fingernails in the club's royal blue and yellow colours for the Olympic final at Dorney Lake on 4 August 2012.

-Club honours

-Statistics are correct as of 2 May 2009.